 The next layer.
 I ordered these pants for all my boys.
 There’s no size guide on the listing.
 Leave yourself time to buy and exchange in case pants don’t fit.
 For reference, an XS is a 4/5, S is a 7/8, M is a 10/12 and L is 14/16.

-A Cotton Long Sleeved T-Shirt.
-Also worn over the base later.
+A Cotton Long-Sleeved T-Shirt.
+Also worn over the base layer.

 Warm Fleece Sweatshirt.

 Your kids probably already have one of these in their drawers.
 If not, our personal favs are the Sherpa-Lined Hoodie from Landsend or a similar one from Abercrombie.
 (Be sure to use coupon codes on both sites).

 If you’re not skiing often, then you’re probably not buying a special “ski coat” and your warm puffer or parka will do.
 Coats that are made for skiing are actually thin while being really warm.
 The brand Wantdo has well-priced options for the whole family.

 This should be a good quality snow boot.
 Although your foot will be in an actual ski boot when you’re skiing, if your foot gets wet when you’re walking around outdoors in the snow, it can ruin the day.
 Sorel boots are the best choice if you’ll be spending lots of time in the snow, or Target has a good selection of lower-priced options.

 I ordered these socks and also these last year and the kids loved them so much, they wanted to keep wearing them after the ski trip was done!
 Ski socks are so super cozy and they help keep the foot warm.
 You’ll need two pairs per person so there’s a backup available in case one pair does get wet.

 On Your Head & Hands: